joaquinOnSoft/OpenMockScrapper/seatguru-scrapper/README.md

 ## TO DO list

-- [ ] Recover magazine for each airline
+- [x] Recover magazine for each airline
+- [x] Review airline types supported
 - [ ] Replace ENUM values for literals in the output json